0xshinobii/so101-rt-control/README.md

 ---

 ## What this does not claim

 - **The hardware PD vs computed-torque comparison is not a matched-gain repeat of the sim one.** Same controller classes, different gains, and on hardware a position overlay on the servo's inner PD.
 The −65% / −50% is still that comparison on the arm; it is not the sim −87% experiment.
-- **Only the elbow's `K_servo` is identified** (≈ 11 N·m/rad, from `g(q)`/droop on
+- **Only the elbow's** `K_servo` **is identified** (≈ 11 N·m/rad, from `g(q)`/droop on
 a settled stream).
 The map is `(50, 90, 11, 50, 50, 50)`; the other five
 entries are frozen placeholders, including wrist-flex, which carries real gravity torque.
 Elbow
 ≈ 11 against lift 90 on nominally identical servos is physically odd and unexplained.
 So the closed-loop result is an elbow result: lift regresses in both calibrated runs, and only the elbow's error-versus-mass slope is physically meaningful.
 - **The mass calibration shows repeatability, not accuracy or generalization.**
 90 g and 180 g are both fit points, so nothing here tests interpolation — that needs an unseen mass (~130 g, between fit points).
 And run-to-run spread (7.8 g at 90 g, 14.6 g at 180 g) exceeds the 5.03 g residual standard error, so no single run's error is an accuracy figure.
 - **It also belongs to one grasp geometry.** Jaw opening moved monotonically with mass as weights were stacked (r = 0.994), so the 2.315 slope conflates instrument scale with grasp geometry.
 The raw path's ~221 g compensation ceiling is gone, but only for this geometry.
-- **`k_t = −12.5223 N·m/A` is an instrument scale, not a motor constant.** The
+- `k_t = −12.5223 N·m/A` **is an instrument scale, not a motor constant.** The
 6.5 mA current LSB and the ~2.5–3 A stall current are datasheet values, not measured here, so the claim that the fit is ~10× inflated by gearbox friction is a hypothesis.
 One locked-rotor test settles it.
-- **`n = 2` on the closed-loop claim** — one calibrated run at each of two masses, each against one uncalibrated run.
-The effect is large and its sign is predicted by the model, but this is not a repeated experiment.
 - **No external benchmark is cited.** A comparison to commercial or published payload ID would require a cited, protocol-matched source.
 - **Sim friction is the MuJoCo Menagerie vendor default** (`damping=0.60`, `frictionloss=0.052`, `armature=0.028`) — estimates for this class of servo, not measurements of this arm.

 Remaining bench work is listed at the end of [RESULTS.md](RESULTS.md).

 ---

 ## Build and run